johnpapa/angular-styleguide/README.md

-    ngconfig     // defines a configuration phase function ngrun        // defines a run phase function ngroute      // defines an Angular ngRoute 'when' definition
+    ngconfig     // defines a configuration phase function ngrun        // defines a run phase function ngroute      // defines an Angular ngRoute 'when' definition ngtranslate  // uses $translate service with its promise
     ```

 **[Back to top](#table-of-contents)**